TeGaX/android_manifest_samsung_j7y17lte/README.md

-# Resurrection Remux 8 - Android 10 for Exynos 7870
+# Resurrection Remix 8 - Android 10 for Exynos 7870

 ### How to build ###